Craig-Lab/H3-K27M-Hematopoiesis/README.md

 ```julia
 julia --project=.
 "Statistical test/Commands_Mann-WhitneyU.jl"
 ```
+This script reads CSV-files and Julia scripts from the [Data](./Data), [Models](./Models), and [Results](./Results) folders.
+It perform the Mann-Whitney U test on the selected models' parameter distribution given by TM-RWFS.
+Results of the test are saved in a CSV-file in the [Results](./Results) folder.

 ### 6. Figure Visualization
 ```julia
 julia --project=.
 "Figure visualization/Commands_Figures.jl"
 ```
+This script reads CSV-files and Julia scripts from the [Data](./Data), [Models](./Models), and [Results](./Results) folders.
+It displays the graphs necessary to recreate Figures 2 and 3A-B and Supplementary Figures S2, S3, S4, and S5.
+The resulting SVG-files are not stored for

 ## Citations
 If you use any of the data or this code, please cite the associated publication.